 Funds added to the account are non-refundable.

 Printing accounts for students will close on the last date of the registration period for the fall or spring semester immediately following the semester of last date of attendance.
-(Example: If you were a student for the fall 2012 semester, and you do not register for a course prior to the last registration date for the spring 2013 semester, your printing account will be closed.)
+(Example: If you were a student for the fall semester, and you do not register for a course prior to the last registration date for the following spring semester, your printing account will be closed.)

 Printing credit and account management